Lemonjai/webdevelop/README.md

 ### Work Log:

 * June 16, 2017
-  * Add Student model in Devise and created the resource for active admin
+  * Add Student model in Devise and created the resource for Active Admin
+  * Removed the Customer from Devise and Active Admin

 * June 15,2017
   * Add the devise gem, created four user models Admin, Publisher, Developer and Customer